Pisinha26/VSDSquadron-Mini-Research-Internship/README.md

 **Now we will run the same C-code using RISCV GCC Compiler**

-* Download a vdi file from the link [vsdsquadron.vdi](https://forgefunder.com/~kunal/vsdsquadron.vdi)
+* Download a "vdi" file from the link [vsdsquadron.vdi](https://forgefunder.com/~kunal/vsdsquadron.vdi)
-* we have to create a machine in the virtual box by adding this vdi file in the `optical drive` section at the start of the machine creation.
+* we have to create a machine in the virtual box by adding this "vdi" file in the `optical drive` section at the start of the machine creation.
 Actually, this "vdi" file has all the preinstalled tools in the virtual box.
 * Now in the terminal, use the command as--
 ```
 $ cat sum1ton.c